x4dr/Fen/endworld/mecha/systems/armor.md

 - **Flat Damage Reduction**: 2
 - **Roll scaling**: 0.4
 - **Tech**: 4 (Hightech)
-- **Weight**: 1
 - **Failure**: Destroyed, energy system damage, block
 - **Energy**: 2

 This hightech armor provides excellent protection, at a risk.
 The energy costs are very low as the ion field builds, but failure means a shock to the internals which usually damages the linked energy system, as well as turning the module into high tech scrap.
 Even then, its protection ends **after** the attack.

-### Holomatrix
+### Hardlight Armor
 - **Flat Damage Reduction**: 10
 - **Roll scaling**: 0
 - **Tech**: 5 (Experimental)
-- **Weight**: 0
 - **Failure**: Damaged
 - **Repair**: 500 grams of Experimental Tech Parts, installing/refitting takes 2kg (per sector) instead.

-This advanced defensive system provides a flat reduction of 10 regardless of mass or roll.
-Its vulnerability to contamination and high repair costs are its only weaknesses.
+Weight is negligible — provides flat reduction 10 regardless of mass, but does not scale with installed weight.
+Requires a 5kg Hardlight Matrix installed anywhere on the mech.